Jelmerro/eslint-plugin-padding-lines/README.md

 Custom configuration of `statements` is exactly the same as the `padding-line-between-statements` Eslint rule, for which you can find the [documentation here](https://eslint.org/docs/latest/rules/padding-line-between-statements).
-The major difference is that this package supports arrow functions using `arrow`, while Eslint [refuses to add that](https://github.com/eslint/eslint/pull/16970) as they hate stylistic rules.
+The major difference is that this package supports arrow functions using `arrow`, while Eslint [refused to add it](https://github.com/eslint/eslint/pull/16970) as they have deprecated stylistic rules.

 Since by default this rule disallows any padding newline, you probably want to configure it.
 Personally I like to use something like this to control the padding newlines: